 Jo

 Anything fried is hard to resist especially fried shrimp!
-Those shrimps looks absolutely delicious and addictive!
+Those shrimps were absolutely delicious and addictive!

 Jamie